Discover 33 Delightful Things to Do in Mallorca, Spain!

 Forget Magaluf – and check out the beautiful villages and beach coves on Mallorca’s west and north coasts

-On both trips, we were determined to find the best places in Mallorca to visit – and to experience the island at its finest!
+On both of our trips, we were determined to find the best places in Mallorca to visit – and to experience the island at its finest!

-We kicked off our visit trip in Palma de Mallorca, the island’s cosmopolitan capital city.
-Then we set off to explore Mallorca’s scenically dramatic western region.
-Relatively non-touristy, it’s home to idyllic towns like Deia.
+• First visit: We kicked off our first trip in Palma de Mallorca, the island’s cosmopolitan capital city.
+Then we explored Mallorca’s scenically dramatic western region – relatively non-touristy, it’s home to idyllic towns like Deia.

 Tip: Mapping out your Mallorca adventure

-See our tried-and-tested itinerary for Mallorca, with several options for you to personalize.
+See our itinerary for Mallorca, with several options for you to personalize.

 About Mallorca (Majorca) in brief